 Rollover IRA

-This IRA was funded using the proceeds of an employer sponsored retirement plan Rollover.
+This IRA is funded using the proceeds of an employer sponsored retirement plan Rollover.
 Because all the funds in the account are pre-tax dollars, all funds distributed from the account will be subject to income taxation in the year of distribution.

 Like other retirement accounts, most distributions taken before you attain age 59½ will be subject to an 10% penalty in addition to income taxes.
-No matter when they are taken, distributions are subject to income tax in the year of distribution.

 Traditional IRA

-However, unless your ex-spouse kept scrupulous records (that you can access), it may be difficult to prove the amount of post-tax dollars in the account.
 Like other retirement accounts, most distributions taken before you attain age 59½ will be subject to an additional 10% penalty.

-Roth
+Roth IRA

 Like other retirement accounts, most distributions taken before you attain age 59½ will be subject to a 10% penalty.